lorizisback/dummyapp/README.md

-# dummyapp
+# Dummy App
-A dummy app for Android
+An example app for Android basics